GoInterject/GoInterject.github.io/wGetStarted/L-Export-QuickExportAndPDF.md

 ---
-title: "Lab Export: Quick Export and PDF"
+title: "Export: Quick Export and PDF"
 layout: custom
 keywords: [ quick, export, pdf, data cells]
 description: This method of distribution is the simplest.
 The purpose of Quick Export is to build a new workbook from the current workbook and remove all the external links and Data Cell formulas so users without Interject can view the report.